MelElson/Professional-Readme-Generator/sampleREADME.md

 # Title
-README Geneator
+README Generator
 # Description
-Create a README geneator that creates a README file based on input that the user answers for prompts.
-When the user enters input, the answers generator the README file input.
-When user finishes prompts a sampleREADME.md file is created and saved.
+Create a README Generator that allows a user to customize a professional README
 ## Table of Contents
 1. [Title](#Title)
 2. [Description](#Description)